-This Cheesy Vegetarian Spaghetti Squash Casserole channels all the flavor of our favorite Italian lasagna recipe with a healthy low-carb twist!
+This Spaghetti Squash Casserole channels all the flavor of our favorite lasagna recipe with a healthy low-carb twist!
 This gluten-free recipe can be served as a side dish or a main entree for dinner.
 Enjoy!

 You guys, it’s happening.